African wild dog: Etymology and naming

-However, the name "painted dog" was found to be the most likely to counteract negative perceptions of the species.
+whilst the name 'painted dog' has been found to be the most likely to counteract negative perceptions.

 Taxonomic and evolutionary history

 Taxonomy

-The earliest written reference to the species appears to be from Oppian, who wrote of the thoa, a hybrid between the wolf and leopard, which resembles the former in shape and the latter in colour.
+The earliest written reference for the species appears to be from Oppian, who wrote of the thoa, a hybrid between the wolf and leopard, which resembles the former in shape and the latter in colour.
 Solinus's Collea rerum memorabilium from the third century AD describes a multicoloured wolf-like animal with a mane native to Ethiopia.

-The African wild dog was first described scientifically in 1820 by Coenraad Jacob Temminck, after examining a specimen from the coast of Mozambique.
-He named the animal Hyaena picta, erroneously classifying it as a species of hyena.
-It was later recognised as a canid by Joshua Brookes in 1827, and renamed Lycaon tricolor.
-The root word of Lycaon is the Greek λυκαίος (lykaios), meaning "wolf-like".
-The specific epithet pictus (Latin for "painted"), which derived from the original picta, was later returned to it, in conformity with the International Rules on Taxonomic Nomenclature.
+The African wild dog was scientifically described in 1820 by Coenraad Jacob Temminck after examining a specimen from the coast of Mozambique, which he named Hyaena picta.
+It was later recognised as a canid by Joshua Brookes in 1827 and renamed Lycaon tricolor.
+The root word of Lycaon is the Greek λυκαίος (lykaios), meaning 'wolf-like'.
+The specific epithet pictus (Latin for 'painted'), which derived from the original picta, was later returned to it, in conformity with the International Rules on Taxonomic Nomenclature.

-Paleontologist George G. Simpson placed the African wild dog, the dhole, and the bush dog together in the subfamily Simocyoninae on the basis of all three species having similarly trenchant carnassials.
-This grouping was disputed by Juliet Clutton-Brock, who argued that, other than dentition, too many differences exist between the three species to warrant classifying them in a single subfamily.
+Paleontologist George G. Simpson placed the African wild dog, the dhole and the bush dog together in the subfamily Simocyoninae on the basis of all three species having similarly trenchant carnassials.
+This grouping was disputed by Juliet Clutton-Brock, who argued that other than dentition too many differences exist among the three species to warrant classifying them in a single subfamily.